What are some signs of Prescription Drug Error or Polypharmacy?

 If you suspect your loved one has been a victim of prescription drug error or polypharmacy, you should speak to your loved one’s nurse or caregiver immediately.
 Medication errors often bring severe consequences, and may be fatal.
 For this reason, you should find out if a medication error or polypharmacy has occurred, then get medical help for your loved one as soon as possible.

 If a prescription drug error has caused serious harm or resulted in the death of your loved one, you should consult a lawyer to find out if you can bring charges against the care center responsible for the error.
 In Georgia, you must file a medical malpractice case within two years from the time of the victim’s injury or death.
 Because of this, it’s crucial to take action as soon as you notice signs of a medication error or other medical malpractice.
-An experienced lawyer will be able to tell you if you have a case and guide you through the process of filing a claim on behalf of your loved one.
+One of our experienced Georgia nursing home neglect lawyers will be able to tell you if you have a case and guide you through the process of filing a claim on behalf of your loved one.

 What should a nursing home do to prevent Prescription Drug Error or Polypharmacy?